lroellin/blog/content/post/sound-of-silence.md

 +++

 > Hello darkness, my old friend
 > I've come to talk with you again
 > Because a vision softly creeping

-> Left its seeds while I was s
+> Left its seeds while I was sleeping
 > And the vision that was planted in my brain
 > Still remains
 > Within the sound of silence

 I think almost everyone knows these lyrics, at least the start of it.
 Now according to Spotify these are the most heard lines of Disturbed.
 Let that sink in for a moment.
 The heavy metal band's most heard song is a cover of The Sound of Silence by Simon and Garfunkel.